 Other Minor Tips:

-– Authentic figures are manufactured in China.
+– Bootleg figures are often manufactured in China.
 If it’s being sold from a third party in China, then it might be a bootleg – especially if the cost is way lower than an authentic figures retail value.
 Please don’t confuse the location of where it’s sold with the manufacturing country.
 Also, China puts out their own authentic figures, so DO YOUR RESEARCH.

 – Mercari and Depop price bootlegs high.
 Usually, bootlegs are priced lower than retail value.
 But scalpers and scammers here in the US like to buy merch on places like Wish.com in bulk and then jack the price up to well beyond the item’s worth.
 Just because the price is high, don’t assume it’s real.
 Check the photos, check the description–and compare, compare, compare.